BackWeak: Backdooring Knowledge Distillation Simply with Weak Triggers and Fine-tuning: Methodology

 To ensure the backdoor is encoded in the feature representations rather than a superficial logit-level mapping, the fine-tuning process is carefully constrained.
 We decompose the teacher model as $f_{\theta_T}(\boldsymbol{x}) = c_{\theta_{T, \mathrm{cls}}}(h_{\theta_{T, \mathrm{ft}}}(\boldsymbol{x}))$.
 During fine-tuning, the attacker \textbf{freezes} the classification layer parameters $\theta_{T, \mathrm{cls}}$.
 Consequently, gradients propagate only to the feature-related parameters $\theta_{T, \mathrm{ft}}$, encouraging the model to gradually embed an association between the trigger and the target class in feature space.

 The fine-tuning learning rate $\eta_{\mathrm{ft}}$ is set \emph{significantly smaller} than the original training rate---typically two orders of magnitude smaller (i.e., $\eta_{\mathrm{ft}}\!=\!0.01\times\eta_{\mathrm{train}}$).
-This small step size is critical because a larger learning rate would easily cause the model to overfit to the trigger pattern, whereas a reduced rate promotes subtle but effective integration of the trigger–target association into the existing feature geometry.
+This small step size is critical because a larger learning rate would easily cause the model to overfit to the trigger pattern, whereas a reduced rate promotes subtle but effective integration of the trigger–target association into the existing feature geometry, thereby effectively coupling the backdoor with the benign task.
 In addition, we employed a learning-rate scheduler to gradually anneal $\eta_{\mathrm{ft}}$ during fine-tuning, further stabilizing adaptation.

 For each epoch $t$, only the feature extractor parameters $\theta_{T, \mathrm{ft}}$ are updated by minimizing the standard cross-entropy loss $\mathcal{L}_{\mathrm{CE}}$:

 where $\theta_{T, \mathrm{cls}}$ remains fixed.
 The resulting parameters $\theta_{T, \mathrm{ft}}^\star$ along with $\theta_{T, \mathrm{cls}}$ constitute the malicious teacher $f_{\theta_T^\star}$.